-While our new friends Alp and Serap went to Istanbul Modern, Hanane and I decided to head back to Sultanahmet to see some of Istanbul and Turkey’s ancient history.
-Our first stop was the Istanbul Archaeology Museum which is located near the Topkapi Palace inside Gulhane Park.
+The Istanbul Archaeology Museum is located near the Topkapi Palace inside Gulhane Park in Istanbul.
+I first visited it when my wife and I honeymooned in Turkey in 2010.
 The museum has more than a million objects in its collections many of them from Byzantine, Greek, Roman, and even earlier civilizations.

-This visit was not the most exciting part of our trip, especially for Hanane, but she enjoyed the incredible collection of statues and the ancient sarcophagi, some of which date back as early as 400 BC.
+This visit was not the most exciting part of our trip, especially for my wife, but she enjoyed the incredible collection of statues and the ancient sarcophagi, some of which date back as early as 400 BC.

-Another nice find was the snake’s head from the Serpentine Column in the Hippodrome.
+One of my favorite finds was the snake’s head from the Serpentine Column in the Hippodrome.
 I thought the serpents looked rather headless.
-The Museum of the Ancient Orient was closed for renovations while we were there, but that just means that I can go visit another time.
-I think Hanane is alright with missing my museum visits.
+The Museum of the Ancient Orient was closed for renovations while we were there.

-If you want to visit the museum you will find that the hours are Tuesday – Sunday from 9:00 am to 5:00 pm.
+If you want to visit the museum, it is open Tuesday – Sunday from 9:00 am to 5:00 pm.
 Admission is 10 lira.